 Q Who funds the Collaboration Prize?

-A: The Collaboration Prize is a project of The Lodestar Foundation, a Phoenix-based philanthropic organization.
+A: The Collaboration Prize is the brainchild of The Lodestar Foundation, a Phoenix-based philanthropic organization.

 Q: Why was the Collaboration Prize developed?